 Case 8 (British male, passenger) | Probable: resident on Tristan da Cunha, one of the world’s most remote inhabited islands (pop 250 approx), who was returning home aboard the MV Hondius. disembarked at Tristan da Cunha on 14 April.
 Symptom onset 28 April.
 On 9 May, six paratroopers and two clinicians parachuted onto the island with emergency oxygen and medical supplies, the first humanitarian parachute deployment in British military history.
 No laboratory confirmation as of 11 May 2026.

 Case 9 (French national) | Confirmed: disembarked MV Hondius at Tenerife on 10 May, screened as asymptomatic prior to disembarkation.
 Developed symptoms during the repatriation flight to France; condition worsened overnight.
 PCR-positive result confirmed.
+As of 13 May, the patient is presenting a severe form of the disease.

-Case 11 (Spanish, passenger) | Confirmed: transferred to the UATAN unit at Hospital Gómez Ulla, Madrid.
+Case 10 (Spanish, passenger) | Confirmed: transferred to the UATAN unit at Hospital Gómez Ulla, Madrid.
 PCR positive confirmed on 11 May; asymptomatic on arrival.
 Second PCR positive on 12 May; low-grade fever and mild respiratory symptoms, stable.

 Transmission hypotheses